The Friends of Thomas Greene Park

 Public Participation: Final plans incorporate

 community’s visions.
-In 2008 a "Listening Session" sponsored by the Friends of Douglass Greene Park, Inc., and led by the Brooklyn Parks Department, asked neighbors what their vision was for the Thomas Greene Park.
+In 2008 a "Listening Session" sponsored by the Friends of Thomas Greene Park, Inc., and led by the Brooklyn Parks Department, asked neighbors what their vision was for the Thomas Greene Park.
 The NYC Parks Department incorporated many of the suggestions into a bold, beautiful plan.
 In early spring 2013 Phase 1 of the park’s renovation on its Third Avenue side was completed.

 Conceptual (not yet funded) plans for the rest of the park include: A NEW swimming pool, basketball courts, handball courts, an open green plaza, a year- round multi-purpose building containing a comfort station & community spaces with a green